-An average Nigerian newspaper carries three to five pages of business and financial news, this will not allow for deeper analysis and wider coverage of the happenings in the business world.
-A lot of the coverage of these reports is limited to news of conferences, annual meetings, and press releases from corporate organisations including a table showing the transactions on the floor of the Nigerian stock exchange.
-But, what is most needed pertaining to expert analysis of business, economics and financial news is scanty only seen occasionally and in most cases lack rigor and technical grasp of major findings from world renown economic journals.
-With the exception of such Nigerian daily newspapers as Businessday, which is a business and finance paper, most papers lack dedicated economic and finance columns with expert contributions; hardly find a good economist, for example, like a university professor being allocated a column where he makes regular contributions on economics and finance.
+An average Nigerian newspaper usually carries three to five pages of business and financial news, this will not allow for deeper analysis and wider coverage of the happenings in the business world.
+A lot of the coverage of the reports are limited to news of conferences, annual meetings, and press releases from corporate organisations including a table showing the transactions on the floor of the Nigerian stock exchange.
+But, what is most needed pertaining to expert analysis of business, economics and financial news is scanty, only seen occasionally and in most cases lack rigor and technical grasp of major findings from world renown economic journals.
+With the exception of such Nigerian daily newspapers as Businessday, which is a business and finance paper, most papers lack dedicated economic and finance columns with expert contributions.
+Hardly will you find a good economist, like a university professor being allocated a column where he makes regular contributions on economics and finance.
 On the part of the Nigerian academic economists there is this tendency to look at newspaper contributions as less than the minimum in his field, preferring to feed his ingenuity and vast knowledge to professional journals whose circulation is limited to the professionals in the field.
-But, professional economist contributing to newspapers and magazine is the norm rather than the exception in other parts of the world.
+But, professional economist contributing to newspapers and magazines is the norm rather than the exception in other parts of the world.
 Some of the world most renowned economists in the world with Nobel Prize to their credit are regular columnist in newspapers and magazines.
 Most prominent example here is the late Professor Paul Samuelson the first American and the second person in the world to win Nobel Prize, who maintains a regular column in Businessweek.
 Samuelson is a true financial journalist par excellence who contributed a lot to the development of the field apart from his globally recognized contributions to almost all the major areas of economics from econometrics, mathematical economics, macro and micro economics, to consumer theory.
-Paul Krugman, a Nobel laureate and Professor of economics at Princeton University, contributed a weekly column to the New York Times and monthly column for Fortune magazine.
+Paul Krugman, another Nobel laureate and Professor of economics at Princeton University, contributed a weekly column to the New York Times and monthly column for Fortune magazine.